VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step2.md

     print("None of the above are equal")

 if a != b:
-    print("Lisa is not equal to Sandy)
+    print("Lisa is not equal to Sandy")
 </pre>

 *Hint: Lower and Upper case matters in string equality*